flutter/website/src/development/accessibility-and-localization/internationalization.md

 ```

 ### Placeholders, plurals, and selects
-It’s often useful to include application values in messages.
-These
+You can also include application values in a message with
-messages support a syntax for including such application values, which we
-call placeholders.
-Placeholders become positional method parameters in the
+special syntax that uses a _placeholder_ to generate a method
+instead of a getter.
-generated AppLocalizations class.
-Placeholder names must be valid Dart
+A placeholder, which must be a valid Dart identifier name,
+becomes a positional parameter in the generated method in the
+`AppLocalizations` code.
+Define a placeholder name by wrapping
-method parameter names.
-Use placeholder names wrapped in curly braces to
+it in curly braces as follows:
-add placeholders inyour localized messages as follows:

 ```json
 "{placeholderName}"
 ```